approachable-io/software-interview-prep/README.md

 Now that we have our own branch, we can begin to contribute.
 First, we need to make some changes.
 What I'm doing right now, is editing the `README.md` file, so I would open up any text editor, and open the file.

-Any editor or IDE will work just fine (I personally use WebStorm for projects and sublime for one off files), Some popular editors include Atom, VS Code, and even vim or nano if you have experience using either.
+Any editor or IDE will work just fine (I personally use WebStorm for projects and sublime for one-off files), Some popular editors include Atom, VS Code, and even vim or nano if you have experience using either.

 Once we've made all the changes necessary, we need to stage them: